atrixchain/atrix/docs/validators/run_relayer.md

 # Run an IBC Relayer

-Learn how to run an IBC Relayer for Evmos. {synopsis}
+Learn how to run an IBC Relayer for Atrix. {synopsis}

 ## Minimum Requirements